wey-gu/jupyter_nebulagraph/README.md

-`ipython-ngql` is a Python package to extend the ability to connect NebulaGraph from your Jupyter Notebook or iPython.
-It's easier for data scientists to create, debug and share reusable and all-in-one Jupyter Notebooks with Nebula Graph interaction embedded.
+`ipython-ngql` is a Python package that enhances your ability to connect to NebulaGraph from your Jupyter Notebook or iPython.
+It simplifies the process for data scientists to create, debug, and share all-in-one Jupyter Notebooks with NebulaGraph interaction embedded to facilitate easier collaboration.

-`ipython-ngql`  is inspired by [ipython-sql](https://github.com/catherinedevlin/ipython-sql) created by [Catherine Devlin](https://catherinedevlin.blogspot.com/)
+`ipython-ngql` draws inspiration from [ipython-sql](https://github.com/catherinedevlin/ipython-sql), created by [Catherine Devlin](https://catherinedevlin.blogspot.com/)

 ![](https://user-images.githubusercontent.com/1651790/236798634-8ccb3b5c-8a4f-4834-b602-10eeb2678bc8.png)